The-Notebookinator/notebookinator/docs/src/developer_documentation/custom_themes.md

 // to import utils, see The Theme Variable section

 #let toc = utils.make-toc((_, body, appendix) => {
-  heading[Contents]
-  stack(
+  // _ replaces frontmatter to indicate we aren't using it heading[Contents] stack(
     spacing: 0.5em,